koder77/l1vm/worker-hello/README.md

 Hello world!
 ```

-So here the client stored "Hello world!" into the data basse.
+So here the client stored "Hello world!" into the data base.
 I hope you find this demo useful.
 You can do much more stuff with this!